FFAR Announces 17 Inaugural Fellows for Graduate Training Program in Food and Agriculture Science

 Universities and Industry Leaders Collaborate to Provide Interdisciplinary Training for the Next Generation of Food and Agriculture Researchers

-The Foundation for Food and Agriculture Research (FFAR) today announced 17 inaugural recipients of the FFAR Fellows award.
+The Foundation for Food & Agriculture Research (FFAR) today announced 17 inaugural recipients of the FFAR Fellows award.
 As part of the program, graduate students from across the U.S. gathered at North Carolina State University for a weeklong training course designed to prepare them for successful careers in food and agriculture science.

-“The future of agriculture relies on training a strong scientific workforce,” said FFAR Executive Director Sally Rockey, Ph.D.
-“The Foundation for Food and Agriculture Research is pleased to support the next generation of food and agriculture researchers and I am excited to see how the FFAR Fellows will grow through this program.”
+“The future of agriculture relies on training a strong scientific workforce,” said FFAR Executive Director Dr. Sally Rockey, Ph.D.
+“The Foundation for Food & Agriculture Research is pleased to support the next generation of food and agriculture researchers and I am excited to see how the FFAR Fellows will grow through this program.”